Desert froglet

-The desert froglet (Crinia deserticola) is a species of frog in the family Myobatrachidae, endemic to Australia.
+The desert froglet, chirping froglet, or sparrow froglet (Crinia deserticola) is a species of frog in the family Myobatrachidae, endemic to Australia.
 Desert froglets occur mainly in dry or moist savanna habitats, principally from the mid-western border of Northern Territory, south-east into western Queensland and New South Wales and the north-east corner of South Australia.
 They can also be found along the Queensland coast where it has been recorded between Townsville and Cooktown, and as far south as Hervey Bay (300 km north of Brisbane).

 Taxonomy

 General

 The desert froglet is a member of the family Myobatrachidae.
 However debate exists about its scientific and common names.
 For instance, because comparative phylogeny studies of Crinia species are not comprehensive, there is debate over the taxonomic accuracy of its species groupings.
 One exception is the synonymisation of the genus Ranidella with Crinia based on morphological data and serum albumin similarities with R.signifera and C.signifera.
 In addition, although the term 'froglet' may seem suited as a general descriptor of smaller species, further taxonomic research of Crinia species, such as the desert froglet, is needed to clarify the relevancy of this term.